EMBRYOPSIDA Pirani & Prado

 For floral vascularization, see Liscovsky et al. (2009 and references), for floral development, see Sattler (1977), for floral and inflorescence morphology, see Huber (1980), for nectaries, see Vogel (1998b), for pollen morphology of zygomorphic taxa, see Stafford and Knapp (2006: not integrated with phylogeny), of Hyoscyameae, see Z.-Y. Zhang et al. (2009), and of Nolana and relatives, Gavrilova (2014), for embryology, see di Fulvio (1969: Nolana), for fruit anatomy, see Pabon Mora and Litt (2007), for seed coat morphology and development, see Souèges (1907: he described the chalazal end of the embryo sac as herniating), for seed coat and embryo, see Wojciechowska (1972: European/cultivated taxa), and for chromosome numbers in Solanoideae, see Robertson et al. (2010) and Chiarini et al. (2010) and in Cestrum et al., see Las Penas et al. (2006).
 For details of the distinctive Sclerophylax, see di Fulvio (1961).

 Phylogeny.
-Relationships along the spine of Solanaceae are still rather poorly known; for early studies, see Olmstead & Palmer (1992) and Fay et al. (1998b).
-The grouping [Petunioideae [Solanoideae + Nicotianoideae]] is well supported in Olmstead et al. (1999), although less so in Olmstead and Santiago-Valentin (2003).
+Relationships along the spine of Solanaceae are poorly known; for early studies, see Olmstead & Palmer (1992) and Fay et al. (1998b).
+The grouping [Petunioideae [Solanoideae + Nicotianoideae]] is well supported in Olmstead et al. (1999), although less so in Olmstead and Santiago-Valentin (2003); see also Särkinen et al. (2013).
 However, in the summary tree of Olmstead and Bohs (2007), immediately below the clade [Solanoideae + Nicotianoideae] was a polytomy including Petunioideae, Cestroideae and Schwenkioideae (see Dillon et al. 2009 for another topology).
 Relationships between these latter clades had only weak support; Schwenkia might be sister to the rest of the family (Olmstead et al. 1999).
-However, using the nuclear gene SAMT (salicylic acid methyl transferase), Martins and Barkman (2005) found Schizanthus in this position, and with rather strong support, with Schwenkia weakly linked with Cestroideae (see also Olmstead & Bohs 2007), yet Schizanthus has also been strongly associated with Nicandra (Zamora-Tavares et al. 2016: ?sampling).
+However, using the nuclear gene SAMT (salicylic acid methyl transferase), Martins and Barkman (2005) found Schizanthus in this position, and with rather strong support (see also Olmstead & Sweere 1994), with Schwenkia weakly linked with Cestroideae (see also Olmstead & Bohs 2007), yet Schizanthus has also been strongly associated with Nicandra (Zamora-Tavares et al. 2016: ?sampling).
 A Goetzioideae clade has included Duckeodendron as sister to the rest, but with only moderate support (Santiago-Valentin & Olmstead 2001, 2003); here Duckeodendron is left unaffiliated.
 Wu et al. (2006) found a strongly supported grouping of [Solanoideae [Petunioideae + Nicotianoideae]], and although in this case no other clades of the family were included, the sequences analyzed came from ten orthologous loci each on a different chromosome.
-The two-gene tree in a recent study by Olmstead et al. (2008) is rather like that of Martins and Barkman (2005): [Schizanthoideae [Goetzioideae, Duckeodendron [[Cestroideae/Browallioideae, including Benthamiella et al.; their relationships have previously been unclear], Petunioideae, Schwenckioideae [Nicotianoideae + Solanoideae]]]], but support is strong for relationships between the last pair of taxa alone.
+The two-gene tree in a study by Olmstead et al. (2008) is rather like that of Martins and Barkman (2005): [Schizanthoideae [Goetzioideae, Duckeodendron [[Cestroideae/Browallioideae, including Benthamiella et al.; their relationships have previously been unclear], Petunioideae, Schwenckioideae [Nicotianoideae + Solanoideae]]]], but support is strong for relationships between the last pair of taxa alone.
 Särkinen et al. (2013) added Reyesia to the taxa at the base of the tree whose inter-relationships are uncertain.
 Indeed, in this last study, [Petunioideae + Nicotianoideae] was the only well supported clade along the spine, although there was a weakly supported [Schwenkieae, Petunioideae, Cestroideae], even if in the latter it was unclear if Benthamiella was to be included.
-In a tree used for dating, Schwenkieae were sister to the whole family, which in turn consisted of two clades [Nicotianoideae + Solanoideae] and the rest (Särkinen et al. 2013: for details of the phylogeny, see add. file 2).
+In a tree used for dating, clades including Cestrum, Browallia, Benthamiella, etc. and Schizanthus, Duckeodendron, etc., were successively sister to the rest of the family, made up of [Petunioideae [Nicotianoideae + Solanoideae]] (Särkinen et al. 2013: for details of the phylogeny, see add. file 2; Dupin et al. 2017).

 Petunioideae.
 For the phylogeny of Brunfelsia, which moved to the Antilles, where it radiated, from South America, see Filipowicz and Renner (2012).
 Nicotianoideae.
 For a phylogeny of Nicotiana, sister to the largely Australian Anthocerideae, see Clarkson et al. (2004); the eastern Andean section Tomentosae are sister to the rest of the genus.